tareq1988/wp-react-hmr-demo/README.md

 ### Instructions

 1. Clone the repository in your `/wp-content/plugins` folder.
-1. Install the plugin from `/wp-admin/plugins/` page
 1. cd into the repo in your terminal `cd wp-react-hmr-demo`
 1. Install dependencies by running `yarn install`
+1. Build the plugin assets: `yarn build`
+1. Install the plugin from `/wp-admin/plugins/` page

 To start developing with [HMR](https://webpack.js.org/concepts/hot-module-replacement/) support, open your `wp-config.php` and add this constant: